Introduction / History

 The climate ranges from warm to sub-tropical temperatures.
 Grain, grapes, cattle, sheep, and goats are raised in abundance.
 Vegetables, fruits, and some teas are also important products.
 Although the land is ideal for farming, about one fourth of the population now lives in Baku, the nation's capital, working in industry.

-Russian involvement in the Transcaucasus began in the early eighteenth century in attempt to obtain raw materials.
+Russian involvement in the Transcaucasus began in the early eighteenth century in an attempt to obtain raw materials.
 In 1922, Azerbaijan was incorporated into the Soviet Union.
 This changed the face of the nation, mainly through the development of petroleum resources.
 Most Azerbaijani continued to farm the rich soils, but many moved into the cities to work in industry.
 There they found themselves working unskilled jobs and taking direction from Russian managers.

 Azerbaijani settlements were traditionally divided into villages made up of extended families.
 In an attempt to protect their culture, marriage within the family was encouraged.
 Unions between first cousins were considered the most desirable.
 Marriage to a non-Azerbaijani was almost unheard of prior to the Soviet period.
 Polygyny (having more than one wife) was only allowed in cases of infertility.